-If the item that a collector wants is up on the website, but not in stock, there is the option to “express an interest” in it, and we will look for it for you.
+If the item that a collector wants is up on the website, but not in stock, there is the option to ask our “Crystal Detective” to search for it.
 If there is a particular retired crystal animal or object, perhaps something more rare which isn’t shown, you can send us the details about the item and we will seek it out for you.

 We have taken the decision not to stock “currently available” Swarovski items.
 That is, those Swarovski crystal figurines and objects which are still available to purchase from Swarovski themselves either on-line or via one of their own stores or via their network of independent retailers.
 This is because we recognise that without Swarovski, there would be no Crystal Lodge!
 We rely on Swarovski to create new designs and then retire/discontinue them in order for our company to work.
 If we were to stock current items which we buy in via collections from people and then we offered them at a rate below the recommended retail price (RRP) which is the price at which Swarovski retailers sell them, then we would be undercutting the very company we rely on in order for us to operate our secondary market crystal company.
 For this reason, we have decided to either not purchase current pieces within collections, or to hold onto any current pieces which we buy as part of collections until they retire, and only then list them as stock once they have officially retired.

-In particular, we are feel very proud and honoured to be the only secondary market crystal company who Swarovski UK are happy to recommend to their clients who are seeking to buy or sell retired pieces.
+In particular, we feel very proud and highly honoured to be the only secondary market crystal company who Swarovski UK are happy to recommend to their clients who are seeking to buy or sell retired pieces.
 So, we would never compete with them in the primary market.
 However, a "gallery" feature was something that clients have been requesting for some time, and we decided it would be a good idea to make this available.
 We have gradually added products which are still available on the primary market to a special area of the web shop called "Current Crystal Gallery".
 This area can be found in the miscellaneous area of the shop.
 Collectors wanted somewhere they could view both current and retired items alongside each other, and we have had some great feedback about the new section!
 We make it very clear in listing those "primary" market products that they are not available for sale here, and are only there for information and will become available once retired from the official Swarovski programme.
 All the stock levels for the current pieces are set to zero, and we will not accept "Crystal Detective" requests for them.

 We may, from time to time, offer non-perfect items.
 These items will be items which are no longer repairable by Swarovski.
 These will be supplied in plain boxes, not Swarovski boxes.
 The grade of imperfection will be stated as A, B, C or D, where A is virtually unnoticeable, and D has deep chips and/or scratches.